bdwilson/weewx-poolsensor/README.md

 soldered them to the board.
 I know the image below shows D0, but I had to use A0 instead.
 <img src="https://bdwilson.github.io/images/c1.png" width=400px>

 * If you want to use ST_Anything (a hubitat thing and NOT Weewx to get the temp from your temp sensor), you can use [this code](https://raw.githubusercontent.com/bdwilson/weewx-poolsensor/master/ST_Anything_TempSensor.ino).
 Otherwise, if you want to connect this to Weewx, skip this step.
+This file has also been configured for [these](https://www.amazon.com/gp/product/B00M1TEFTU/) thermistors, not the one above.
+You will need to adjust values as needed if you want to use Hubitat and not Weewx.

 * Connect to arduino via USB and load [arduino_pool_sensor.ino](arduino_pool_sensor.ino).
 Adjust wifi info and any